Rémy Martin Bottle Catalogue (last updated: June 30, 2022)

 Other:

 11B4.
-Rectangular labels ‘Très Vieille Age Inconnu’ or ‘Very Old Age Unknown’, with a Baccarat logo, Europe 1962 and Asian
+Rectangular labels ‘Très Vieille Age Inconnu’ or ‘Very Old Age Unknown’, with a Baccarat logo, 1962, Europe and Asia

 in white boxes: